opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param dst: output array that has the same size and type as the input arrays.

-    :param mask: optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.
+    :param mask: optional operation mask, 8-bit single channel array, that specifies elements of the output array to be changed.

 The function calculates the per-element bit-wise logical conjunction for: